Emergency Water Purification

 Urban emergency water collection usually differs from wilderness survival methods.
 However, if we look around, there are still plenty of water sources.
 First, we must choose our water source wisely.
 We should try to collect from a water source is free of chemicals.
 During hurricane Katrina, the water supplies were contaminated with harmful sewage-related bacteria and toxic chemicals.
 During most urban situations, harmful toxins and chemicals will likely be found in the water supply.
 Second, we need to remove sediment or particles from the water.
 Third step is to properly treat the water to make it safe for consumption.

 Important: The problem with urban water supplies is the possibility of chemical contamination.
 It is important that we keep this in mind when gathering water.
 Their potential toxic effects can cause adverse health defects on humans and animals.
 Its crucial to avoid long term exposure to these bioaccumulative toxins.
 Catching rain water is a good way to avoid harmful chemicals.
-This can be done with tarps and containers.
+This can be done with rain barrels, tarpaulins (tarps), and containers.
+Depending on the filter micron rating some of the chemicals can be removed.
+A micron rating for a water filter is an attempt to quantify the ability of the filter to remove contaminants of a particular size.
+The physical pore size traps larger particles as they pass through the ceramic filter hopefully removing the harmful pathogens.
+Below we provide a sample chart.

 Some contaminants and their size in microns: